Moment-sequence transforms: Multivariable generalizations

-is smooth and real analytic along every straight line passing through the origin.
-Standard criteria for real analyticity (see e.g.~\cite[Theorem~5.5.33]{Salah}) now give that~$F$ is real analytic at the point $\bc + \bone$, hence at every point of~$\R^m$.
+is smooth and real analytic in the unit ball along every straight line passing through the origin.
+Standard criteria for real analyticity (see \cite[Theorem~5.5.33]{Salah}, for example) now give that~$F$ is real analytic at the point $\bc + \eta_{\bv,\bc} \bone$, hence at every point $\bw \in (-\rho,\rho)^m$, by Lemma~\ref{Leta}.